Virgin River: Is the TV Show Based on a True Story?

 Well, the stories are grounded in reality and deal with normal people and the problems they might face.
 We see a woman named Melinda Monroe, who leads a happy life with her husband in Los Angeles.
 Although she cannot get pregnant, they are young and in love.
 Life is good for them until the husband gets killed in a store robbery.
 The grief of loss is enough to drive Melinda to a new life, which she believes she will have in Virgin River.

 The desire for a change of scenery after suffering losses is quite normal, and there have been plenty of instances where people have changed cities and jobs after heartbreaks.
-However, once Melinda goes to Virgin River, she realizes the town is not what she expected to be.
-There is a very realistic portrayal of how rustic life can be difficult to adjust to for an urbanite.
+However, once Melinda goes to the Virgin River, she realizes the town is not what she expected it to be.
+There is a very realistic portrayal of how rustic life can be difficult for an urbanite to adjust to.
 Eventually, she starts to become a part of the small community, which is compounded when someone leaves a baby at the doctor’s door, forcing Melinda to care for it until social services arrive.
-Her plan to stay back is cemented thanks to Jack Sheridan.
+Her plan to stay back is cemented, thanks to Jack Sheridan.

-While the story could have portrayed Melinda to have had a bad first marriage, to show Jack and her romance as something magical, it chooses to remain realistic.
-The message we get is that Melinda is a victim of circumstance, and would have been just as happy in her previous life, as she has a chance to be, with Jack.
+While the story could have portrayed Melinda as having had a bad first marriage to show Jack and her romance as something magical, it chooses to remain realistic.
+The message we get is that Melinda is a victim of circumstance and would have been just as happy in her previous life as if she had a chance to be with Jack.

 The bonding between Melinda and the baby is also quite natural because as someone who could not get pregnant, it is obvious for the woman to form an attachment.
 Perhaps Jack’s character could have been drawn a little better since he comes across as a man beyond reproach, an alpha male with a soft side.
 That being said, his interactions with Melinda are realistic enough for us to overlook a minor overdoing in a character portrayal.